mifada2543/MEeL/docs/en/installation.md

 Each item is reported as `PASS` / `WARN` / `FAIL` with a summary; exit code is `0` when healthy and `1` when at least one check fails (CI-friendly).
-If the storage is not mounted yet, the script reports `FAIL` on the storage / symlink / upload-`.htaccess` areas — mount the storage, fix the symlinks, add the `.htaccess` files, then re-run until you see `✅ Deployment sehat.`
+If the storage is not mounted yet, the script reports `FAIL` on the storage / upload dir / upload-`.htaccess` areas — mount the storage, set `MEEL_HDD_BASE`, ensure upload dirs have their `.htaccess`, then re-run until you see `✅ Deployment sehat.`

 ### 6. Apache Configuration